 For anyone not living along the northern edges or mountains of the U.S., the dog days of summer feature weeks—if not months—on end of intolerable heat.
 Sizzling temperatures have been shown to negatively affect memory, reaction time, productivity, moods, and even suicide rates.
 One study by Harvard University in 2016 tracked students before and after a heatwave and determined that higher temperatures correlated with decreased cognitive function; another by Stanford University in 2018 studied the links between suicide rates and temperature and ultimately theorized that bumps in temperature from now through the year 2050 may correlate with an added 21,000 deaths from suicide.

-For the times we can't be in air conditioning 24/7, there are thankfully dozens of low-cost, energy-efficient ways to cool off during summer heat that work and don't involve sitting in a bath of ice water all day.
-These tricks can make a difference when your attention is required in a classroom or office setting, or if you're working outside and need to find some relief from the hot sun.
+For the times we can't be in air conditioning 24/7, there are thankfully many low-cost, energy-efficient ways to cool off during summer heat that work and don't involve sitting in a bath of ice water all day.
+These tricks can make a difference when your attention is required in a classroom or office setting, or if you're working outside and need relief from the hot sun.